khakhalin/carsharing101/00_introduction.md

 This document / repository consists of the following texts:

 * **Introduction** - the one you're reading righ tnow
 * **Natural behavior of cars** - a series of models that show what will happen with a car-sharing business if you let the cars be rented, and don't try to actively manage them.
-These models pave the road for the next section:
+In some ways, it is the most important chapter in the whole thing, as it describes the cardinal problem of car-sharing; the problem that the following three chapters are then trying to fight.
 * **Relocations** - a study for how to best move cars within the operating area, to achieve the best pereformance.
 This chapter also, oddly, contains a section on fleet planning (on deciding how many cars to keep in the city).
 * **Pricing** - while the topic of pricing in carsharing is extremely complicated, here I touch on several interesting aspects of it.
 I don't however go deeply into dynamic pricing, reinforcement learning, and policy optimization, as these topics are not my forte
 * **Operating area** - this chapter describes how to optimally expand and contrict the dynamic area, to achieve profitability while also improving offerings on the market